Skip to main content

 Log Settings Screen

-API Proxy-based log settings can be made on the log settings screen.
+Log settings can be configured in the Log Settings tab on an API Proxy basis and per environment.
 If integration settings have been made, which API Proxies’ traffic records will be sent to these integration targets can also be configured.
-These settings apply not only to Elasticsearch but also to all connector types such as Kafka, RabbitMQ, Database, ActiveMQ, Syslog, Webhook, Logback.
-For example, you can select which data (fields such as header, parameter, body) will be sent to the Kafka connector.
-Key Refresh Dialog
+These settings apply not only to Elasticsearch but also to all connector types such as Kafka, RabbitMQ, Database, ActiveMQ, Syslog, Webhook, Logback, Graylog.

 FieldDescription